Neha128678/Project/Project 2- Vacc_Final/README.txt

 Data Visualization : Matplotlib and Seaborn packages are used for plotting diagrams and for exploratory data analysis.

-Machine Learning : Scikit and TensorFlow packages are used to build models.
+Machine Learning : Scikit package is used to build models.

 There have been done domain analysis, basic checks, exploratory data analysis,data preprocessing, model building and model evaluation.